mangpo/greenthumb/documentation/new-isa.md

 (vector (inst "lsr" (vector "r0" "r0" "3"))
         (inst "lsl" (vector "r0" "r0" "3")))
 ```
-Note that programs are stored using Racket data structures.

 **Encoded IR** is an IR after encoding a String IR.
 It is also a vector of `inst`, but its `op` and `args` fields contain integer IDs instead of strings.
-An opcode ID is an integer indexing into `opcodes` vector in machine%.
+An opcode ID is an integer indexing into the `opcodes` vector in machine%.
 A register ID 'X' is an integer that maps to register "rX".
 For constants, we simply convert strings to numbers.
 The program `p` in the encoded-IR format may looks like:
 ```racket
 (vector (inst 3 (vector 0 0 3))
         (inst 4 (vector 0 0 3)))
 ```
 Note that "lsr r0, r0, 3" and "lsr r0, r0, r3" should have different opcode IDs.
-Our convention is to use `'lsr#` for the one with the constant operand and `'lsr` for the one with the register operand when defineing instruction classes ([Step 1.5]($step1.5)).
+Our convention is to use `'lsr#` for the one with the constant operand and `'lsr` for the one with the register operand when defining instruction classes ([Step 1.5]($step1.5)).

 All components except `parser%` and `printer%` work with an encoded IR, because it enables representing programs with bitvector logic formulas used in the symbolic search and equivalence validator (which verifies the equivalence of two programs).